Joule Heating of Tungsten Wire

 The symbols and corresponding units used here are summarized in the Nomenclature section.

-Please refer to the information provided in "Heat Transfer" for a more general theoretical background for heat transfer analysis.
+Please refer to the information provided in "Heat Transfer" and "Electric Currents" for a more general theoretical background for heat transfer and electric current analysis, respectively.

 Multiphysics Model

-There are two physical domains involved in this application: the electrostatic current model and the heat transfer model.
+There are two physical domains involved in this application: a stationary current model and a heat transfer model.
 The coupling between two models is one-way only since the temperature field depends on the electric potential but the electric potential field does not depend on the temperature.
 This type of problem is considered as a sequential multiphysics model, and will be solved in two separate steps.

 In this model the electric potential field is assumed to be independent of the temperature .
 That is, the electrical conductivity is kept at a constant value at all time.
-By Gausss law the stationary potential field satisfies Poisson's equation:
+The potential field satisfies the stationary current continuity equation:

 Heat Transfer Model